 - A third party provides a service on our behalf (for example grounds maintenance or repair works)

-- Where there is a legal requirement to do so (for example to prevent and detect crime, in line with the Data Protection Act exemption).
+- Where there is a legal requirement to do so (for example to prevent and detect crime, in line with the data protection exemptions provided by regulations)

 - Where we are working in partnership with another organisation (for example a support agency or the Council).